-- The Adult Swim flash game Amateur Surgeon seems to center around this.
+- The Adult Swim game series Amateur Surgeon, being a twisted parody of Trauma Center revolves around this.
 In the first game, Alan Probe is a humble pizza delivery boy who discovers an incredible knack for surgery - but since he's not an actual doctor he has to practice in his van or apartment and merely improvise his surgical tools.
 The sequel features a half-senile 70 year old Probe called back in the saddle.

 - Osu!
 Tatakae!
 Ouendan 2—a doctor is called to "operate" on a man's bald head, a horse, and a malfunctioning microwave oven.